RaghavRamesh/IPL-Ticket-Reservation-System/README.md

-TheWall
+IPL Ticket Reservation System
 =======

+What is it?

-IPL Ticket Reservation System, a Java - MySQL desktop application
+IPL Ticket Reservation system in a desktop application written in Java that follows MVC framework.
+It uses MySQL DBMS for the backend.